-With warmer weather here, you may be looking at some of that unused space in your yard and you’re wondering if you have what it takes to start a garden…and typically the answer is yes!
-Having a garden, whether it’s flowers, vegetables, or a combination of both can be very rewarding by providing a great sense of pride and accomplishment.
+With warmer weather here, you may be taking stock of that unused space in your yard.
+Maybe you’re also wondering if you have what it takes to start a garden, and many folks answer yes!
+Having a garden, whether it’s flowers, or vegetables, it can be very rewarding and a sense of pride and accomplishment.
 The next question is where to start, and the good news is that RIHI is here to help.

-Whether you’re thinking about buttercups and crocus, or tomatoes and summer squash, we recommend you start smaller and plant something you’ll enjoy through the Spring, Summer, and Fall.
+Whether you’re thinking about buttercups and crocus, or tomatoes and summer squash, we recommend you start smaller.
+Moreover, you should plant something you’ll enjoy through the Spring, Summer, and Fall.

 Here are some helpful tips to get you started: